All Episodes

 Well, I explained part of it.

-What'd your grandmother say?
+What did your grandmother say?

-Well, she's uh extreme democratic liberal, so what did she say?
+But what did she say?

-What did she tell you not to listen or something?
+Did she tell you not to listen or something?

-Yeah, she always told me that you were a liar and not to listen to you.
+She always told me that you were a liar and not to listen to you.

 Yeah.

-Your little old grandmother told you that I was a liar and that you shouldn't listen.
+Your little old grandmother told you that I was a liar and that you shouldn't listen?

 Yes, yes.